visibilia/IA-for-fully-automatic-COVID-19-detection/README.rst

 - ``unet3D_keras_segmentation.py`` Full code implementing segmentation algorithms for detecting lungs and COVID-19 lessions from CT scans.
 This code is fully implemented in Python.
 - ``yolov4-covid_classification.cfg`` Configuration file maintaining the parameter values for all the deep nets used in ``unet3D_keras_segmentation.py``.
 - ``final-classification.R`` Full code using classification algorithms for compute the probability of presence of COVID-19.
-This file use as input some feaures pre-computed in ``unet3D_keras_segmentation.py``.
+This file use as input some feaures pre-computed by ``unet3D_keras_segmentation.py``.
 This code is fully implemented in R.

 What you will get